 Although impact evaluation is a growing field, there remains little evidence about the contribution of individual infrastructure projects and programs, which receive a majority of ADB’s finance, to development goals.
 Moreover, there are many choices and assumptions that underpin the designs of projects in all sectors, of which few are empirically tested.
 More systematic measurement of project/program outcomes through impact evaluation supports evidence-based policymaking and helps development partners design and implement projects more effectively.
 ADB recognizes that impact evaluation will help ADB and its developing member countries (DMCs) allocate limited resources more efficiently, guide the design of more effective interventions and enable evidence-based policy.

-In line with its priority on managing for development results and mainstreaming impact evaluation in the project cycle, ADB approved the following technical assistance projects—TA 7680: Implementing Impact Evaluation at ADB (approved on 7 December 2010) and Cluster TA 0012: Developing Impact Evaluation Methodologies, Approaches, and Capacities in Selected Developing Member Countries (DMCs) on 7 December 2010 and 14 January 2013, respectively.
+In line with its priority on managing for development results and mainstreaming impact evaluation (IE) in the project cycle, the ADB approved the following technical assistance projects—TA 7680: Implementing Impact Evaluation at ADB and Cluster TA 0012: Developing Impact Evaluation Methodologies, Approaches, and Capacities in Selected Developing Member Countries (DMC) on 7 December 2010 and 14 January 2013, respectively.
 Cluster TA 0012 was an offshoot of TA 7680 to support completion of IE studies and respond to the need to sustain and continuously mainstream impact evaluation in ADB operations.
-Cluster TA 0012 finances the conduct of IE studies by the regional departments, and the development of IE methodologies as well as the conduct of IE awareness-raising activities through seminars, learning sessions, and capacity building workshops for ADB staff and DMC officials, and maintenance and regular updating of an IE Portal.
+Cluster TA 0012 finances the conduct of IE studies by the regional departments, and the development of IE methodologies as well as the conduct of IE awareness-raising activities through seminars, learning sessions and capacity building workshops for ADB staff and DMC officials, and maintenance and regular updating of an IE Portal.